-\textbf{Product Matching.} This function describes the process of searching a targeted source from service providers.
-In the context of Algm.\ref{alg-product}, the terms \textit{keyword}, \textit{choice}, \textit{ProductList}, \textit{SPList}, \textit{MD}, \textit{Data} and \textit{Desc} represent the searchable keywords, user's preferences of products, product list, service provider list, data and product description, respectively.
-When a consumer inputs a keyword, the algorithm starts to search matched ones (\textit{line 3}) by ranging all descriptions in the product list (\textit{line 2-5}).
-Matched products will be recommend to a channel called \textit{showlist} for consumers.
-The algorithm then inputs the \textit{choice} requested from the consumer, and search related sources (encrypted data, data, description) from service providers (\textit{line 8-13}).
-Returned information is sent to the consumer.
+\textit{\textbf{Product Matching.}} It describes the process of searching for a targeted source from service providers.
+In the context of Algm.2, the terms \textit{keyword}, \textit{choice}, \textit{ProductList}, \textit{SPList}, \textit{MD}, \textit{Data} and \textit{Desc} represent the searchable keywords, user's preferences of products, product list, service provider list, data, and product description.
+When a consumer inputs a keyword, the algorithm starts to search for matched ones (\textit{line 3}) by ranging all descriptions in the product list (\textit{line 2-5}).
+Matched products will be recommended to a channel called \textit{showlist} for consumers.
+The algorithm then inputs \textit{choice} requested from the consumer, and searches related sources (encrypted data, data, description) from service providers (\textit{line 8-13}).
+The returned information is sent to the consumer.

-\textbf{Payment.} This function mainly describes the method of making payments.
-The terms in Algm.\ref{alg-payment} \textit{cmAddr}, \textit{slrAddr}, \textit{spAddr} and \textit{Price} stand for the consumer's address, the seller's address, the service provider's address and the price of commodities.
+\textit{\textbf{Payment.}} This function mainly describes the method of making payments.
+The terms in Algm.3 \textit{cmAddr}, \textit{slrAddr}, \textit{spAddr} and \textit{Price} stand for the consumer's address, the seller's address, the service provider's address, and the price of commodities.
 The result (either True or False) represents the final result on whether the payment has been successfully executed.
 The algorithm inputs the addresses of all three entities and the commodity price (\textit{line 1}).
-If the token amount of consumer is less than selling prices, the algorithm returns false and the transaction fails (\textit{line 1-3}).
+If the token amount of the consumer is less than the selling prices, the algorithm returns false and the transaction fails (\textit{line 1-3}).
 Otherwise, the transaction proceeds.
 A major difference compared to traditional exchange protocols is that the consumer needs to pay both service providers for their on-chain services and the seller for his resources (\textit{line 4-9}).
-The service provider in our scheme can obtain sufficient rewards if he acts always faithfully, helping to build a long-lasting ecosystem.